marconetto/azadventures/chapter12/README.md

 - We leverage EESSI to have access to ready-to-use applications which are mounted into the cluster nodes;
 - The setup of EESSI is done via two relevant CycleCloud concepts: projects and cluster templates---so here you will learn a bit about those;
 - We use WRF as example, so the cluster provisioned will contain both WRF application and the benchmarking data Conus 2.5km and Conus 12km automatically available for job submission;
 - This tutorial shows how you could do this for different applications and is not intended to describe the optimized ways to run WRF in a production system.
-For this, there are plenty of material out there, including a previous blog post (see [here](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/run-wrf-v4-on-azure-hpc-virtual-machines/ba-p/1131097)).
+For this, there are plenty of material out there, including a previous blog post (see [here](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/run-wrf-v4-on-azure-hpc-virtual-machines/ba-p/1131097) and [here](https://techcommunity.microsoft.com/t5/azure-high-performance-computing/tool-to-assist-in-optimal-pinning-of-processes-threads-for-azure/ba-p/2672201)).

 Here is the git repository that contains the script: